CS180-spring/cs180-21-gohighlander/README.md

 Features:
-* Login and logout of account
+* Login and logout of accounts
+* Create accounts
 * Get help for changing password
-* Delete account permanentley.
+* Delete accounts permanentley
 * Add new courses for schedule
 * Delete new courses for schedule
 * Set full schedule
 * Save schedule and access through all devices
+* Login with multiple devices
 * Check avaliable parking spaces
 * Added web application to home screen for easy accesses